Turkey, Russia, Qatar to push for political resolution in Syria | Law-Order

 Turkey, Russia, Qatar to push for political resolution in Syria

-He also said the reasons for Syria's suspension from the Arab League in 2011 remain, while Cavusoglu said recent international engagement with Assad's government hindered efforts for a political solution by giving it more legitimacy.
+He said the reasons for Syria's suspension from the Arab League in 2011 remain, while Cavusoglu said recent international engagement with Assad's government hindered efforts for a political solution by giving it more legitimacy.
+In a joint statement after their talks, the ministers urged U.N. agencies and the World Health Organization to prioritize COVID-19 vaccinations inside Syria and to "enhance" efforts for delivering humanitarian aid.

+They also stressed their commitment to preserving Syria's independence and territorial integrity.
+Cavusoglu said Turkey would host the next round of talks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)